ishowPS/Tindog-Bootstrap/README.md

 As the developer, I am clear with the concepts learned during this project and am excited to move on to learning JavaScript.
 TinDog is a perfect example of the skills and knowledge gained during my practice, and I am confident in my ability to apply these skills in future projects.

-Thank you for visiting TinDog.
+Thank you for visiting TinDog